-The degree is designed for first-professional health care degree holders, or students working toward their first-professional health care degree, to build upon existing knowledge of key sports medicine content areas, such as anatomy, physiology, assessment, rehabilitation, exercise sciences and others.
+The degree is designed for first-professional health care degree holders, or students working toward their first professional health care degree, to build upon existing knowledge of key sports medicine content areas, such as anatomy, physiology, assessment, rehabilitation, exercise sciences and others.
 The skills gained in the program will also allow graduates to better integrate with sports medicine health care teams and providers.
-Individuals who may wish to further their education through this degree may include physicians (MDs, DOs), chiropractic physicians (DCs), physician’s assistants, nurse practitioners, physical therapists, athletic trainers and others that meet program admissions criteria.
+Individuals who may wish to further their education through this degree may include physicians (MDs, DOs), chiropractic physicians (DCs), physician’s assistants, nurse practitioners, physical therapists, athletic trainers and others who meet program admissions criteria.

 Sports Medicine Curriculum

 Students all take 14 core courses within the sports medicine program and then choose either the high-performance leadership or the performance nutrition concentration.
 Concurrent chiropractic students do not choose a concentration.
 They complete the masters in sports medicine with dually attributed chiropractic coursework.
 If you are looking to pursue a masters in sports medicine online, this is an ideal choice.

 High Performance Leadership: